 In simple terms, a workflow is a plan that gets you from point A to point B.

-Zach Messler from Appian describes it in terms of a road trip: your workflow would tell you where you’re going, what you need for the trip, where you should stop along the way, when you should get gas, who you should call in case of an emergency, and what time you expect to arrive.
+Zach Messler from Appian describes it in terms of a road trip: your workflow would tell you where you’re going, what you need for the trip, your different routing options, where you should stop along the way, when you should get gas, who you should call in case of an emergency, and what time you expect to arrive.

 Could you get to where you’re going without it?
-Probably.
-But without a plan, you risk getting lost, delayed or even derailed along the way.
+Maybe.
+But without a plan, you risk getting lost, delayed, or even derailed along the way.
 Your workflow is your roadmap to success.Your workflow is your roadmap to success.
 Click To Tweet

 Using Zach’s road trip analogy once again, BPM would be equivalent to working at a traffic control center.
 While individual cars making road trips are a part of the equation (workflow is a part of BPM), the overall goal is to monitor traffic patterns as a whole and optimize the roads themselves for a better travel experience.

 While the two are similar, and certainly work in parallel to improve an organization’s efficiency, each has its place.
 In terms of accomplishing daily goals, workflow management is an essential part of the BPM process when it comes to helping an organization run smoothly.

 Even if you feel you already have a good system in place for completing tasks and reaching goals, there are many reasons to take a second look at your business’s different workflows to ensure that they are fully optimized.

 - Identify and remove unnecessary steps and processes that lead to slowdowns

 - Assign the right tasks to those with the appropriate skills for better quality work

 - Allow management to concentrate on strategic business activities (BPM) without worrying about meeting deadlines